turingschool/career-development-curriculum/module_one/learning_to_pair.md

 Establishing a relationship with your mentor should also include a DTR.
 Here’s a [cheatsheet](https://docs.google.com/document/d/1Q35fM3coYjnms9rkVem3FHVk44kW6qHp_-t99PBbczI/edit?usp=sharing) for planning that conversation.

-Take time to define your expectations:

-### Examples:
+### Using Pairin: How do we relate to each other?
+Let’s look at the 3 ego-states from Eric Berne’s Transactional Analysis:
+* Parent: Our taught concept of life; shown by a need to control or nurture
+  * Pairin: Correcting Others or Enriching Others
+* Adult: Our thought concept of life; shown through using reason and maturity
+  * Pairin: Responsibility
+* Child: Our felt concept of life; shown through how easily we can adapt to new situations or desire to rebel & exercise freedom
+  * Pairin: Approval Seeking or Playfulness

+**Discussion:** what are the relating styles present across our cohorts?
+How could we work together successfully?

+#### Volunteer Group Activity
+A team is made up of each of the relating styles:
+* Correcting Others
+* Enriching Others
+* Responsibility
+* Approval Seeking
+* Playfulness

+Their assignment:
+* Paint a house

+How will each of them contribute?

+A group of 5 volunteers will act out this activity, and then we'll debrief as a class.

+* What did you notice about how they interacted with each other?
+* What does make you think about how people can successfully work together?

+### Define Your Own Expectations:
-* Define your strengths -- what do you bring to the table?
+* Define your strengths
-* How do you want to collaborate with someone else?
+* How do you work best?
-* How do you approach problems?
+  * Where do you land on the introvert/extrovert spectrum?
-* What do you want Git workflow to look like?
+  * What do you need your partner to know about working with you?
+* Describe how you want to work with someone else
+  * How do you relate to others when collaborating?
-* How do you appreciate communication from others?
+* How do you appreciate communication?
+* What does Git workflow look like for you?
-* Imagine that you might be working with someone with a very different personality than yours -- **how will you communicate your expectations so that you’re on the same page?**
+* Imagine that you might be working with someone with a very different personality than yours
-* What is your schedule like?
-What work-life boundaries do you need to communicate to your partner?
-* Come up with additional questions that you want to ask your partner
+  * How can you communicate your expectations so that you’re on the same page?

 ### Compromising with Each Others’ Expectations
-* Remember lessons from Improv:
-	* “No” means that you’re pushing your own agenda
-	* “Yes” means that you’re expecting your partner to do all the work of defining expectations (even if you don’t agree with these expectations)
-	* “Yes and” means that you’re collaborating and building on each other’s ideas for the good of the group
 * Beware of the Paired Project Fallacy:
 	* My partner is better than I am OR My partner is holding me back.
 * Why is this a fallacy?